G-ram/HAWK/README.md

 A string literal is a sequence of characters surround by double quotes.
 HAWK contains several escape sequences which can be used as characters within string literals:

-* newline “\n”
+* newline `\n`
-* tab “\t”
+* tab `\t`
-* backslash “\\”
+* backslash `\\`
-* single quote “\’”
+* single quote `\’`
-* double quote “\””
+* double quote `\”`

 String literals are immutable, and thus cannot be altered.
-Any operations performed a string literal will not affect the original literal but instead generate a new string.
+Any operations performed on a string literal will not affect the original literal but instead generate a new string.

 #### 2.5.D Table Literals

 A table literal is a comma-separated sequence delimited by curly braces.
 The comma-separated sequence can take two forms.

 * A sequence of values of any type — there can be different types in this sequence.
+However, these values have to be constants.
 This generates a table where the values are keyed in sequential order from the integer 0 to sequence length-1.
 * A sequence of key-value pairs written in the form key : val.
 As before, values can vary within a table.
 Keys are restricted to integer or string types, and a table can be keyed by either integers or by strings, but not both.